vaquerizaslab/chess/README.md

 examples/Mmus_Hsap_syntenic/rao2014_mm10_chr19_25kb.sparse.gz \
 examples/Mmus_Hsap_syntenic/rao2014_mm10_chr19_25kb.regions.gz \
 examples/Mmus_Hsap_syntenic/hg19_mm10_syntenic_examples.pairs.gz \
-examples/Mmus_Hsap_syntenic/comparison_results.tsv \
+examples/Mmus_Hsap_syntenic/comparison_results.tsv --background-query
---set-wd examples/Mmus_Hsap_syntenic
 ```

+Note the `--background-query`, which enables the query-genome based background
+model.
+The output file `examples/Mmus_Hsap_syntenic/comparison_results.tsv` has six columns:

+* ID: the ID of the original pair, as in the supplied region pairs file
+* SN: the signal-to-noise ratio of the matrices in the comparison,
+  which can be used for filtering
+* ssim: The raw similarity score, useful to rank matrices by similarity
+* z_ssim: the similarity z-score, in the context of all calculated similarity
+  scores.
+Useful to assess if the similarity score is exceptionally high or low
+  compared to other scores in the same run.
+* z_bg: the similarity z-score based on the background matrix comparisons.
+* p_bg: The similarity score p-value.
+This assesses how likely it is to obtain
+  a similarity of ssim or higher given the comparisons in the background model
+  - in this case, all other regions in the query genome of the same window size

 ## Usage

-CHESS has three basic commands: `sim`, which wraps the matrix comparison features and `oe`, which you can use to transform normalized Hi-C matrices into observed / expected matrices and `pairs` which helps you generate the pairs input file for comparing Hi-C data mapped to the same genome between biological conditions.
+CHESS has five basic commands:
+* `sim` contains the matrix comparison features
+* `oe` can be used to transform normalized Hi-C matrices into
+  observed / expected matrices
+* `pairs` helps you generate the pairs input file for comparing
+  Hi-C data mapped to the same genome between biological conditions
+* `background` can be used to generate simple background model BED files
+* `filter` can be used to filter results obtained by `sim`, for example
+  by signal-to-noise (SN) ratio

 ### sim

-The main purpose of CHESS is the assessment of similarity between two Hi-C matrices, one of which is called the 'reference' and the other the 'query'.
-For this purpose, it has two basic modes:
+The main purpose of CHESS is the assessment of similarity between two Hi-C matrices,
-  - inter-species comparisons (default)
-  - intra-species comparisons using the `--genome-scan` flag.

-The default mode will use the queries whole genome Hi-C to check how the similarity between the reference and query compares to the similarity between the reference and any other region of the same size as the query.
-Using that information, the comparison between the reference and the query will be assigned a z-score and a p-value which can be used to rank multiple reference - query pairs according to their similarity.

-The intra-species mode will only allow comparisons between matrices of equal size and is intended for finding changes in Hi-C data between biological conditions.
-The ouput will only contain a similarity score.
-The regions with the lowest scores are the least similar between both conditions, as assessed by CHESS.

-CHESS takes the same mandatory, positional arguments for both modes:
+one of which is called the 'reference' and the other the 'query'.
+The following arguments
+are mandatory to run `sim`:

 * A normalized Hi-C matrix file in sparse matrix format for the reference sample.
-This should be tab delimited, where each line has three columns:
+  This should be tab-delimited, where each line has three columns:
   \<row index\> \<column index\> \<value\>)

 > NOTE: Using CHESS with large matrices at high resolution can require a lot of memory,
-         especially when using many threads.
+> especially when using many threads.
 Typically, every thread will load one full
-         chromosome Hi-C map into memory (the number of threads can be controlled with the `-p` flag).
+> chromosome Hi-C map into memory (the number of threads can be controlled with the `-p` flag).

 > NOTE: By default, the input matrices will be converted to observed / expected matrices.
-In case you already have observed / expected matrices, you can use the `--converted-input` flag to skip the observed / expected conversion.
+> In case you already have observed / expected matrices, you can use the `--converted-input`
+> flag to skip the observed / expected conversion.
+You can pre-compute observed/expected
+> matrices with `chess oe`

 * A BED file with region information for the reference Hi-C matrix.
-  This should be a tab-delimited file where each row contains chromosome name, start, and end coordinates (exclusive) of the region.
+  This should be a tab-delimited file where each row contains chromosome name, start,
+  and end coordinates (exclusive) of the region.
 This file must
   not contain any headers.
-If a fourth column is present, it is assumed to be a unique identifier
+If a fourth column is present, it is assumed to be a unique
-  (index/name), which is then used to refer to that region in sparse matrix format
+  identifier (index/name), which is then used to refer to that region in sparse matrix
-  (see above).
+  format (see above).

-> NOTE: The required formats for the Hi-C matrix (sparse) and regions (BED) are compatible with the standard output of HiC-Pro (Servant et al. 2015).
+> NOTE: The required formats for the Hi-C matrix (sparse) and regions (BED) are compatible
+> with the standard output of HiC-Pro (Servant et al. 2015).

 * A normalized Hi-C matrix file in sparse matrix format for the query sample.